American Cockroach Mating

 American cockroaches engage in courtship rituals before mating.
 Females begin courtship by raising their wings, exposing their integral membranes, expanding their genital chambers and releasing a pheromone that attracts males.
 This stance is referred to as the calling position.

 Attracted males approach females and flap their wings to denote interest.
-Mating commences when a male cockroach backs into a female cockroach, depositing sperm.
+Reproduction commences when a male cockroach backs into a female cockroach, depositing sperm.

 After fertilization, a female American cockroach produces an egg case known as an ootheca.
 The female carries the ootheca on her abdomen for a short time, usually a day or two.
 After that, she deposits it in a warm humid location.